10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 7. Tour the Eccentric Bonnet House Museum & Gardens

 The canary yellow Bonnet House Museum & Gardens is an artistic marvel.
-Your eyes are in for a treat at this remarkable waterfront estate in Fort Lauderdale filled with intricate and unique wonders, ranging from blooming gardens to bubbling fountains to vibrant paintings.
+Your eyes are in for a treat at this remarkable waterfront estate in Fort Lauderdale.
+This attraction is filled with intricate and unique wonders, ranging from blooming gardens to bubbling fountains to vibrant paintings.

 Upon his 1919 wedding, Chicago attorney and naturalist, Hugh Taylor Birch, gifted 35 acres of land to his daughter, the poet, Helen Birch, and her husband, Chicago artist, Fredric Clay Bartlett.
 Birch then helped supervise the building of Bonnet House, the newlyweds' magnificent home.